cancersysbio/HTAN-FAP/analysis/inference/MODEL.md

 # Model

-This directory contains the mathematical model and (inference framework)[INFERENCE.md].
+This directory contains the mathematical model and [inference framework](INFERENCE.md).

 ### Parameters